Why should organisers care about Net Promoter Score?

 The passives, those who answer a 7 or 8.
 These visitors are indifferent to your show, they aren’t likely to actively promote your show, but also aren’t likely to say anything negative about it either

 The detractors, those who answer 0 – to 6.
-These visitors are actively likely to talk down your show
+These visitors are actively likely to talk negatively about your show

 The NPS is calculated by taking the % of promoters minus the % of detractors.
-So a net promoter score can range for +100 (where excluding your passives, all your respondents are promoters) to -100 (where excluding your passives, all your respondents are detractors).
+So a net promoter score can range for +100 (where all your respondents are promoters) to -100 (where all your respondents are detractors).

 The key benefits of NPS are: